Single Stream Recycling at Holiday Valley

 - Our Park crew has used old lift parts, pool filters and random discarded “stuff” to create unique features in the terrain parks.

-- All glass containers from the front and back of the house at John Harvard’s Brew House are separated and recycled.
+- All glass containers from the front and back of the house at Edna's at the Tamarack Club are separated and recycled.

 - Heat for the 2 spas at the Tamarack Club is taken from circulating pool water, allowing us the efficiency of having only one boiler.